zoythum/RISC-V-Parser/README.md

 Its job is to encapsulate most of the directives in a `DIRECTIVE <--> ARGUMENT(S)` separating structure, so that data/instruction mangling programs using this parser can easily act on the argument's values.
 ### Instruction decoder (`instruction_decoder()`)
 The instruction decoder is tasked with recognizing the families of instructions and normalizing their dishomogeneous arguments syntax into a well-defined data structure representing the opcode, the registers and the immediate values of the passed instruction line.

+## Json compatibility
+It's possible to export the internal structure to a json file, thus making this library interoperable with other software.
+In order to create such file, it's necessary to link `rvp-utility-json` component and use the `export_to_json` function.
+This requires two parameters:
+* a valid `line_encaps` structure
+* a `FILE` pointer.